Penang Laksa is synonymous with Penang famous food! And is always included in every list of best food in Penang!

 Want to have a local show you their favorite place to have Penang laksa?

-With RayTheTour private day tours, you can learn much more about Penang than you would if you were to go on your own!
+With RayTheTour private day tours, you can learn much more about Penang than you would on your own!

 It certainly helps to have less to worry about when it comes to transport too!